Why use herbs?

 For acute and chronic conditions, herbs can halt symptoms very quickly and lower risk of recurrence or escalating illness.
 There are numerous digestive formulas that can assist in managing bowel dysfunction, gastritis, and more.
 Respiratory formulas can ease congestion, facilitate breathing, and eliminate virus.

 Herbal use is growing in popularity.
 A recent survey conducted by the Council for Responsible Nutrition shows that over 73 percent of Americans use dietary supplements.
-Of these, herbals and botanicals are used by approximately 39 percent of all adults, and is growing (CRN survey, 2019).
+Of these, herbals and botanicals are used by approximately 39 percent of all adults and this statistic seems to be growing (CRN survey, 2019).

 This growth undoubtedly has to do with the increasing endorsement of herbs by physicians, also a relatively recent phenomenon.
 Many European journals (especially German medical journals not widely read by Americans) have supported the use of herbs for decades, and at this time, Germany is ahead of the game.

 Fortunately, this is changing as more studies are now making their way into American medical journals.
-The internet and journal databases such as Science Direct and Pubmed are some popular resources that allow the sharing of international clinical studies, as well as articles and publications, sourced from university and esteemed experts in their fields.
+The Internet and journal databases such as Science Direct and Pubmed are some popular resources that allow the sharing of international clinical studies, as well as articles and publications, sourced from universities and esteemed experts in their fields.

 References